29 Time Saved by AI Productivity Tools Statistics

 28. AI can improve individual productivity substantially

-Research shows AI tools can improve individual productivity by up to 40%, primarily through time savings.
-This productivity multiple creates meaningful capacity without hiring.
+Research shows AI tools can lift individual productivity by up to 40%, mostly through time savings.
+That is meaningful extra capacity without a single new hire.

 29. Software development task completion increases significantly

 Developers using AI tools show a 26% increase in task completion rate.
-Faster coding translates to faster shipping.
+Code faster, ship faster.

 Choosing the Right AI Productivity Partner

-The statistics confirm that AI productivity tools deliver measurable time savings across every work category.
-However, not all tools address the core problem: tasks scattered across communication channels that never reach your to-do list.
+The numbers make it clear that AI productivity tools deliver measurable time savings across every kind of work.
+What they don’t all do is solve the core problem: tasks scattered across communication channels that never reach your to-do list.

-- Integration breadth: Can it connect to all your communication and work tools?
+- Integration breadth: can it connect to all of your communication and work tools?

-- Workflow flexibility: Does it support custom automations beyond pre-built templates?
+- Workflow flexibility: does it support custom automations, not just pre-built templates?

-- Open architecture: Will it integrate with tools you add in the future?
+- Open architecture: will it work with the tools you add later?

-Platforms like this+that address these requirements through inbox-first automation that reads messages, extracts tasks, and executes them across connected tools.
-The combination of AI task capture, visual workflow building, and MCP-based integrations creates a complete solution for the manual work problem these statistics expose.
+this+that covers all of that with inbox-first automation that reads messages, extracts tasks, and carries them out across connected tools.
+Put AI task capture, visual workflow building, and MCP-based integrations together and you have a real answer to the manual work problem these numbers expose.

 Frequently Asked Questions